1982 Glasgow Hillhead by-election: Result

 The final result proved to be almost identical to the System Three opinion poll that had been carried out for The Glasgow Herald, and published on 23 March, with the SDP polling around 2% more than predicted and the SNP about 2% less than the poll suggested (with the figures for the Conservatives and Labour being almost exactly as the poll suggested).
 Jenkins won with just over one third of the votes cast.
-Malone took second place, just ahead of Wiseman, the share of the vote for both parties falling, while Leslie slightly increased the SNP share.
+Malone took second place, just ahead of Wiseman, the share of the vote for both parties falling, while Leslie slightly increased the SNP share, but fell short of the 12.5% threshold in order to retain his deposit.
 The other candidates won less than a thousand votes between them, Roy Harold Jenkins' intervention not influencing the final result.
 Boaks took only five votes, the lowest total ever recorded for a candidate in a by-election who had not withdrawn.
 Such was the public attention that turnout was actually up from the general election.

 An editorial in The Glasgow Herald the morning after the election praised the conduct of both voters and candidates in the contest, noting that personal insults had been "largely avoided" and "public meetings well attended" with "thoughtful" questions being asked.
 It claimed that "the eyes of Britain" had been on Hillhead, and that the constituency "did not let its city down."

+Previous result

 Aftermath

 The SDP now had 29 members of parliament, and the party had won three of four by-elections since its formation one year earlier.
-The Glasgow Herald argued that the Conservatives, despite losing the seat, would be able to claim that they had done well to finish second, while stating that the result "humiliates Mr Foot".
+The Glasgow Herald argued that the Conservatives, despite losing the seat, would be able to claim that they had done well to finish second, while stating that the result "humiliates" Labour leader Michael Foot.
 The newspaper also predicted that the result threatened the Conservatives' hold on the vacant seat of Beaconsfield, where a by-election was pending.
 The Herald also stated that while the SNP had hoped the result would "put them back on the political map", its candidate had lost his deposit while the SDP had potentially become Scotland's third party.

-Jenkins denied that the result was due to his personality and predicted it would see "a very strong revival in support for the SDP-Liberal alliance."
+Jenkins denied that the result was due to his personality and predicted it would see "a very strong revival in support for the SDP-Liberal alliance".
 He expressed surprise that Labour finished third, while Wiseman claimed that while he had not expected to win he had expected to come second.
-Labour's leader Michael Foot was disappointed with the result, but noted that the SDP support Alliance had taken more support from the Conservatives than his party.
 Cecil Parkinson, the Chairman of the Conservative Party, admitted the result was "a blow", but argued it also showed that voters were beginning to switch their support back to the Government.
+Foot was disappointed with the result, but noted that the SDP support Alliance had taken more support from the Conservatives than his party.
+He admitted that Labour's internal division was a cause of the party finishing in third place.
+Some anti-Bennite Labour backbenchers were secretly happy for the poor result, as it would help defeat the Bennites.